I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/udecxwdfdevice/nc-udecxwdfdevice-evt-udecx-wdf-device-query-usb-capability.md

 <p>The class extension reports the GUID_USB_CAPABILITY_SELECTIVE_SUSPEND capability GUID as supported without even invoking the callback function.</p>

 <p>For other GUIDs, the class extension invokes the client driver's implementation, such as GUID_USB_CAPABILITY_CHAINED_MDLS.
 The client driver is expected to determine support for I/O requests that use a chained MDL.
-If this capability is supported then, the <b>TransferBufferMdl</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538923">URB</a> contains the request buffer.
-If chained MDL is not supported, the client driver does not receive <b>TransferBufferMdl</b> values that  point to chained MDLs.</p>

-<p>The class extension invokes this callback function implemented by the client driver when the class extension receives a request to determine the emulated controller's capabilities.
-The callback is invoked only after <a href="..\wdfdriver\nc-wdfdriver-evt-wdf-driver-device-add.md">EvtDriverDeviceAdd</a> has returned, typically in <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-prepare-hardware.md">EvtDevicePrepareHardware</a>.
-This callback cannot be invoked after <a href="..\wdfdevice\nc-wdfdevice-evt-wdf-device-release-hardware.md">EvtDeviceReleaseHardware</a> has returned. </p>

-<p>The class extension reports these capability GUIDs, as not supported: </p>

-<p>The class extension reports the GUID_USB_CAPABILITY_SELECTIVE_SUSPEND capability GUID as supported without even invoking the callback function.</p>

-<p>For other GUIDs, the class extension invokes the client driver's implementation, such as GUID_USB_CAPABILITY_CHAINED_MDLS.
-The client driver is expected to determine support for I/O requests that use a chained MDL.
-If this capability is supported then, the <b>TransferBufferMdl</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff538923">URB</a> contains the request buffer.
+If this capability is supported then, the <b>TransferBufferMdl</b> member of the <a href="..\usb\ns-usb--urb.md">URB</a> contains the request buffer.
 If chained MDL is not supported, the client driver does not receive <b>TransferBufferMdl</b> values that  point to chained MDLs.</p>

 ## -requirements
 <table>